Burgstall-labs/ComfyUI-BETA-Helpernodes/readme.md

 *   `sharpest_frame_index` (INT): The index (0-based) within the *original* input batch corresponding to the sharpest frame used for clipping.
 Returns -1 if no frames were processed (e.g., empty input).

 ### Load Text Incrementally 📼 🅑🅔🅣🅐

-Loads text files (.txt) sequentially from a specified directory.
+Loads a text file (.txt) from a specified directory based on the provided file index.

 **Inputs:**

 *   `directory_path` (STRING): The directory path where the text files are located.
-*   `reset_index` (INT, *optional*): An optional input to manually reset the internal index back to the first file (e.g. connect a Primitive node with 0) - set to 0 to reset, 1 to advance without loading.
+*   `file_index` (INT): The index of the file to load from the sorted list of .txt files.
 *   `filename_filter` (STRING, *optional*): An optional filter to only load files containing this text (e.g. to only load files containing 'prompt_').

 **Outputs:**

 *   `text` (STRING): The full text content of the loaded text file.
 *   `loaded_filename` (STRING): The filename of the loaded text file.
-*   `current_index` (INT): The index of the currently loaded file.